borcrypto/crypto-fetch/Readme.md

-# BTC Price  Data Fetcher
+# Crypto Price Data Fetch

 This script retrieves historical BTC prices from Binance for the last specified number of weeks, formatted weekly, and saves the data directly to a Google Spreadsheet.